Menopause and Sleep

 Snoring and sleep apnea are more common and severe in postmeopausal women.
 Obstructive sleep apnea (OSA) is sleep disorder characterized by temporary pauses in breathing, which lead to gasping, snoring, and choking sounds, along with lowered sleep quality.

-OSA occurs in 2 percent of women.
-Once perimenopause begins, a woman’s risk increases four percent with each year.
+Once perimenopause begins, a woman’s risk increases four percent Trusted Source National Library of Medicine, Biotech Information The National Center for Biotechnology Information advances science and health by providing access to biomedical and genomic information.
+View Source with each year.
 Recent research suggests lower progesterone levels, like those observed in postmenopausal women, may contribute to the development of sleep apnea.
 It appears progesterone may prevent the relaxation of the upper airways which causes the lapses in breathing associated with OSA.
 Further, postmenopausal women on hormone replacement therapy are less likely to have OSA than those who are not.

 Other Mood and Sleep Disorders